greg-han/DrumMachine/README.md

 * Display: small display which displays the name of a played sound.
 Names and sounds are from a free code camp AWS link.

 Working Example on Heroku: https://midiboard.herokuapp.com
-once the app is fully functional, pads will be integrated into the state